binhex/arch-base/README.md

 **Description**

 Arch Linux is an independently developed, i686/x86-64 general purpose GNU/Linux distribution versatile enough to suit any role.
-Development focuses on simplicity, minimalism, and code elegance.
+Development focuses on simplicity, minimalism, and codey elegance.

 **Build notes**